 Please see below come scenarios to consider:

 I do longer journeys in my vehicle, predominantly on motorways.
-Im i high mileage user and rarely do short journeys in urban areas.
+I am high mileage user and rarely do short journeys in urban areas.

 What fuel should I consider?
 DIESEL